 England: 57 million – Ireland: 4.9 million

 Language.
-English is the language spoken in all three countries, but Irish is spoken in some areas of the Republic
+English is the language spoken in all 2 countries,

 The flag of England is the Union Jack comprising England, Scotland, Wales and Northern Ireland.
 Southern Ireland is a republic and the flag is green, white and gold.

 Flowers.
 The rose is the symbol of England, the shamrock of Ireland.

 Ethnicity of the countries.
 The forebears of the English were the Anglo Saxons.
 England was known as the Dowry of Mary till the Reformation of the sixteenth century.
 St George is the patron saint of England.
 Ireland was the land of St Patrick and known as the island of saints and scholars in medieval times.

 — Personnel of the EI Province.
 There are currently 33 sisters in the Province